AldiAlpaujan/my-personal-flutter-design-pattren/README.md

 # my_design_pattren

-This Project is my own design pattren
+This Project is my own design pattren, this pattren is using Getx State Management

 this project has: